HomeBlogGuitar Practice Tracker: 5 Metrics That Predict Progress

 A tracker can be the difference between "I think I'm getting better?" and knowing you're improving.
 But most people track the wrong thing.

 Tracking gives you clarity: what works, what doesn't, and what to try next.
+Done right, a guitar practice log takes under a minute to fill in and gives you weeks of useful data to work with.

 Why "minutes practiced" isn't enough